 5. AI First Suite

-This type of AI tool is designed as a comprehensive intelligent system, offering predictive data and engagement strategies to engage candidates and employees throughout the employee lifecycle.
+This type of AI tool in HR is designed as a comprehensive intelligent system, offering predictive data and engagement strategies to engage candidates and employees throughout the employee lifecycle.
 One example is Ascendify, which offers services from the very start of hiring through tasks like analyzing the best candidate referral sources.
 To manage employee retention, it also engages employees with a “virtual career coach.”

 6. Embedded AI

-Many tech services have AI tools built into their platforms as an integral component.
-One example is Pandologic’s pandoIQ, a complete programmatic job advertising platform.
+Many tech services have AI software tools built into their platforms as an integral component.
+One example is Pandologic’s pandoIQ, a complete programmatic recruitment software.
 This system automates job ad posting in the smartest way possible to optimize the entire process, maximize efficiency, and source quality candidates based on data.
 It uses powerful AI algorithms for multiple tasks HR professionals undertake every day, from budget optimization to job classification using natural language processing.
 With embedded AI, each step of the job advertising process has a built-in AI component that finds quality candidates quickly and efficiently and makes intelligent decisions along the way.